 She played by invitation at the White House in Washington, D.C., and appears live and on 23 albums with a diverse array of performers in the Pacific Northwest, including her most recent group “The Wallop Sisters” (formerly “the Ukes of Hazard”), with whom she co-hosts the monthly Corvallis Ukulele Cabaret community Singalongs.

-HERE’S A NEW VIDEO OF a song BY Bob Morgan, Tony Hayden, & SUZ Doyle, written over 50 years’ time (see story below):
+HERE’S a song BY Bob Morgan, Tony Hayden, & Suz Doyle, written over 50 years’ time (see story below):

 Let’s Talk Love